Hamleys

-Hamleys is a British multinational toy retailer, owned by Reliance Retail.
-The world's oldest toy store, it was founded by William Hamley as "Noah's Ark" in High Holborn, London, in 1760.
+Hamleys of London Limited, trading as Hamleys, is a British multinational toy retailer, owned by Reliance Retail.
+Listed in the Guinness Book of Records as the world's oldest toy store, it was founded by William Hamley as "Noah's Ark" in High Holborn, London, in 1760.
 It moved to its current site on Regent Street in London's West End in 1881.
 This flagship store is set over seven floors, with more than 50,000 lines of toys on sale.
-It receives around five million visitors each year.
-The chain has 15 outlets in the United Kingdom and also has more than 90 franchises worldwide.
+It receives around five million visitors each year, and is especially busy at Christmas.

+The chain has 11 outlets in the United Kingdom and also has more than 90 franchises worldwide.
+Hamleys became famous in the early Victorian era, with royalty among its customers.
+The store was granted its first royal warrant from Queen Mary in 1938.
+It held a royal warrant from Elizabeth II from 1955 to 2022 (her death).

 History

-Hamleys is the oldest and in 1994 was the largest toy shop in the world.
+Hamleys is the oldest, and in 1994 was the largest, toy shop in the world.
 It is named after William Hamley, who founded a toy shop called "Noah's Ark" at No. 231 High Holborn, London, in 1760.
 Ownership of the shop passed through the family, and by the time it was operated by Hamley's grandsons in 1837, the store had become famous, counting royalty and nobility among its customers.

 A branch at 200 Regent Street in the West End of London was opened in 1881.
 The original High Holborn store was destroyed by fire in 1901 and subsequently relocated to 86–87 High Holborn.